diptobiswasanime4/Notes/Vedas/Rahu in 12 Houses.md

 - Creates Illusion, Delusion, Confusion, etc.
 - Rahu is head without body (thinks of ideas, doesn't care about how to do it)
 - Creates Attachment, but doesn't give Fulfilment
+- Gives a lot of Courage
+- Causes eclipse to Sun
-- Signifies Meteoric Rise (also Fall)
+- Signifies Meteoric Rise (also Fall), can dominate enemies
 - Rahu is IT, Tech, Media, etc. (industries where Customers have no idea of the Backend, they only see the Cosmetic Frontend)

 ## Effects in 12 Houses